FBAR is an acronym commonly used to refer to FinCEN Form 114, “Report of Foreign Bank and Financial Accounts.”

 Failure to Report Other Overseas Financial Assets

-As I mentioned earlier, FBAR requires you to report all of your foreign financial assets from traditional checking and savings accounts to CDs, passbook accounts, investment accounts, futures or options transactions, mutual funds, or similar pooled funds.
+As we mentioned earlier, FBAR requires you to report all of your foreign financial assets from traditional checking and savings accounts to CDs, passbook accounts, investment accounts, futures or options transactions, mutual funds, or similar pooled funds.

 As a general rule, you should report anything that could possibly be considered a foreign financial asset on your FBAR.